 - If not too big, try to include the entire pant — roots still in a little soil, stems, stalks and flowers.

 - One sample per bag.

 - Try to bring in some of the previous year's plant material.

 - Take some quality photographs and email to your local Extension livestock agent

 - First take a picture of the plant as it is in the field.

-- Then separate out the plants from the major background and place on a contrasting colored surface.
+- Then separate out the plants from the major background and place on a surface with a contrasting color.

-- Take some close up photos of the leaves, stems, and any flowers
+- Take closeup photos of the leaves, stems and any flowers.